 Advent Pro is our first Sans Serif entry on this list of great looking banner fonts.
 It’s a modern looking typeface with a thin design that makes it perfect for banners with basic monochromic backgrounds.
 However, it comes in 7 different modes, thin, extra-light, light, regular, medium, semi-bold and bold.
 This is why it can be adjusted to suit any banner regardless of its design.

 We like Allura because, although it is a Script-type font, it looks not only stylish but also easy to read and therefore, perfect for a banner design.
-Allura is designed by Rob Leuschke and comes from a wide family of fonts which includes non-Scripts as well.
+Allura is designed by Rob Leuschke and comes from the finest hand lettering fonts family which includes non-Scripts as well.

 5. Open Sans